 That’s the backdrop: wherever you go hiking in New Zealand you will find folklore deep-rooted in tribal culture coupled with unspoiled and unpopulated landscapes.

 It is a world where existential stories are for the heart and wilderness for the soul.

-In the Corner of World Map Rises a World Treasure
+In the Corner of the Globe Rises a World Treasure

 Located 2,000km (1,200 mi) east of Australia in the southwestern Pacific Ocean, the country is divided between the North and South Islands, plus 700 tiny islands (for a total landmass larger than Great Britain).
 Formed by lunar-like landscapes, active volcanoes, and undulating lanes of tundra and tropical forests, every twist and turn is a bewitching plot fit for myth, or the movies.